Jerry-spec-code/Matrix-Calculator/README.md

 # Matrix-Calculator

-Developed a linear algebra/number theory calculator that servers as an automation tool for algebraic calculations to aid university students
+Developed a linear algebra/number theory calculator that servers as an automation tool for algebraic calculations to aid university students in solving matrix operations and efficiently solve modulo arithmetic equations

 ## Two Key Features:
 1. The number theory calculator takes a positive integer input and outputs the prime factorization of n, every primitive root (modulo n), every positive prime number less than n, and all of the units (modulo n).